What is a Bank Reconciliation?

 - Interest income: Banks pay interest on some bank accounts.

-- Not sufficient funds (NSF) checks: When a customer deposits a check into an account but the account of the issuer of the check has insufficient amount to pay the check, the bank reduces from the customer’s account the check that was previously credited.
+- Not sufficient funds (NSF) checks: When a customer deposits a check into an account but the account of the issuer of the check has an insufficient amount to pay the check, the bank deducts from the customer’s account the check that was previously credited.
 The check is then returned to the depositor as an NSF check.

-Bank Reconciliation Procedure:
+Bank Reconciliation Procedure

 - On the bank statement, compare the company’s list of issued checks and deposits to the checks shown on the statement to identify uncleared checks and deposits in transit.